Verbal reasoning is a test of skill, rather than knowledge. It measures how well someone can think, communicate and solve problems using words.

 Identifying sequences

 Your child will already have some ingrained ability for verbal reasoning.
-Humans begin to develop cognitive skills, such as logic and the ability to identify connections, between the ages of two and three.
-The frequent 'why?' questions can be tiresome for parents but show that your child is learning to process information!
+Humans begin to develop cognitive skills, like logic and the ability to identify connections, between the ages of two and three.
+The frequent 'why?' questions can be tiresome for parents but they mean that your child is learning to process information!

 In the 11 plus exam, verbal reasoning tests children's potential for critical thinking.
-It is also a measure of general intelligence – the basis of all selective school entry tests.
+It is also an attempt to measure general intelligence – the basis of all selective school entry tests.

-Verbal reasoning is a measure of our ability to understand and engage with language (i.e. written and spoken information).
-Non-verbal reasoning is the ability to understand and analyse visual information.
-This includes shapes, diagrams, graphs, maps and pictures.
+Non-verbal reasoning is the ability to understand and engage with visual information, including shapes, diagrams, graphs, maps and pictures.

 As verbal reasoning involves words, being able to read and process written information is essential.
 If your child isn't much of a reader yet, take a look at our ways to engage your child with reading as a starting point.